opinary/docker-node-flow/README.md

 # docker-flow-node

-run node, flow and xvfb in a docker container.
+an opinary fronted build pipeline container:

+- node
+- flow
+- yarn
+- xvfb (for browser tests)

+deployment:

+- gcloud
+- aws

-hint: you'll use this if you want to run your tests inside a CI.
+hint: you'll use this if you want to run your tests inside a containerized CI.